51ddhesh/configs/README.md

 # Configs

-List of configs I use daily
+List of configs I use.